fowku/applicationTemplate/README.md

 # Application template 🥺

-This is configured application template, which uses React, Webpack, Babel, Sass and MobX
+This is configured application template, which uses React, Webpack, Babel, Sass, MobX and TypeScript

 ## Available Scripts